Meithal/ccson/README.md

     puts(to_string(&state.tokens)); /* {"foo":"bar","array":[1,2,4],"question":true} */
 }
 ```
-Every token shall be bound to a root.
+Every token has a root that they bind to.
 The state keeps
-in memory what the current root is, to allow the resuming of
+in memory what the current root is, for example if the current root
+is an array, every token we push will be a value of this array.
-the building of the JSON at any time.
-Array elements have as root
+This allows to resume the building of the JSON tree at any time.

+Array elements have as root their array;
-their array, object properties have as root their object, and
+Object properties have as root their object;
-the values associated to properties have as root that
+The values associated to object properties have as root that
-property.
+very property.
 When we call `PUSH_ROOT`, we change the root
 the next tokens will have their root as.
 When calling
 `CLOSE_ROOT`, the current root will become what the root of the
 current root was, hence going back in the
 hierarchy of roots by one notch.

 Cisson only accepts string values, you must convert your non-string
-values before they can be tokenized, by using `sprintf` for example.
+values before they can be tokenized; by using `sprintf` for example.

-`to_string` outputs a cisson object as raw JSON.
+`to_string` converts your cisson object into a JSON string
+and returns a pointer to it.

 With `push_token`, we can rewrite the previous code like this
 ```c